Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 Make the most of your summer evenings and join us for a sundowner at the Goodwood Motor Circuit.
 Don’t miss this exceptional blend of cars, cuisine, and camaraderie!
 Register your interest today for the following dates: 21 May, 25 June, and 20 August.

 Make the most of the summer evenings by bringing your car to the Grid, where you can unwind with a delightful sundowner at the Motor Circuit Café!
-This summer, on select Thursdays in June, July, and August, we invite you to experience a unique blend of automotive excellence and culinary delights.
+This summer, as part of the GRRC Weekend, and on select Thursdays in June, July, and August, we invite you to experience a unique blend of automotive excellence and culinary delights.

 Don't miss this exceptional blend of cars, cuisine, and camaraderie!